LuffyDrago/Exyte/README.md

 Exyte website , using HTML, CSS & JAVASCRIPT.
 Contains animations when scrolling.

-Includes a GSAP Animation.

-Also include some Javascripts mini projects  🙂
+Includes some Javascripts mini projects.

 Developed first with the Mobile First methodology, then for desktop.